Irena Dousková: Works

 In 1992, Dousková published a collection of poems, Pražský zázrak (Prague Miracle).

 In 1997, she published her first work of prose, Goldstein píše dceři (Goldstein Writes to His Daughter), followed by Hrdý Budžes in 1998.
-Hrdý Budžes is her most highly regarded work by literary critics, and also most popular among readers.
+Hrdý Budžes is her most highly regarded work by literary critics, and also the most popular among readers.
 It was also made into a play which became as popular as the original work.

 Dousková continues to write a new novel about once every three years, and has also published short stories and poems.

 Some hallmarks of Dousková's work include the use of irony and humor to address tragic themes.
 This allows her to describe dark periods in modern history, especially communist Czechoslovakia and Jewish history, in ways that will attract readers.

 A trilogy of her works --- Hrdý Budžes, Oněgin byl Rusák (Onegin was a Russki) and Darda--- follows the story of a schoolgirl during the 1970s “normalization” period in Communist Czechoslovakia.
 Dousková was the same age as the protagonist during this time period, so she was able to use personal experience to add realism to the writing.

 Dousková is one of the most successful modern Czech authors abroad, having been translated into at least thirteen different languages.
 Hrdý Budžes was translated into English by Melvyn Clarke in 2016 (with the title B. Proudew), and Clarke continues to translate her works into English.